NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 ### `preproc_theta.m `

 1)	As previously mentioned, the `preproc_filter.m` script is used to filter the data (if needed) prior to performing any transformation to TF representations.
-Specifically, Lines 3 and 4 denotes the high-pass and low-pass filters, respectively (see below).
+Specifically, Lines 3 and 4 denote the high-pass and low-pass filters, respectively (see below).
 In Line 3, `2/(erp.samplerate/2)` specifies a high-pass filter for 2Hz.
 In Line 4, `4/(erp.samplerate/2)` specifies a low-pass filter for 4Hz.
 The user can edit Line 3 and 4 based on their own study.

 ```
 erp.data = filts_highpass_butter(erp.data,(2/(erp.samplerate/2)));